percona/pbm-docs/docs/usage/start-backup.md

 Supported compression types are: `gzip`, `snappy`, `lz4`, `pgzip`, `zstd`.
 The `none` value means no compression is done during backup.

 As of version 1.7.0, you can configure the compression level for backups.
-Specify the value for the `--compression-level` flag.
+Specify the value for the [`--compression-level`](../reference/backup-options.md#backupcompressionlevel) flag in the range `0` to `10`.

+Default compression levels differ per compression method used.
 Note that the higher value you specify, the longer it takes to compress / retrieve the data.

 ## Backups in sharded clusters